2giosangmitom/nixos-config/README.md

 This configuration provides a solid foundation for your personalized NixOS experience.
 Feel free to explore and modify it to fit your specific needs!

+By leveraging these customization options, you can transform this base configuration into a powerful and personalized NixOS environment.
+Don't hesitate to experiment and make it your own!

 #### Configuration Breakdown:

 - **Home Manager**:

   - User-specific packages and configurations reside within the `./home` directory.
-This includes Hyprland configuration files for a seamless setup.
+This includes Hyprland, CLI tools configuration files for a seamless setup.
   - `./home/default.nix`: This file acts as the entry point for your home manager configuration.

 - **Modules**: